 Example: If you turned 50 years of age anytime between Jan 1, 2018 to Dec 31, 2018 you would be considered 50 for the entire 2018 season.

 2. Are there different age groups in your league?
 Yes, Chico Senior Softball has 3 divisions based on age; Masters: Age 65+, playing on Tuesday & Thursday mornings.
 Veterans: Ages 55 – 64, playing on Monday & Wednesday evenings.
 Open: Ages 47 – 54, playing on Tuesday & Thursday evenings.

-If you choose you can play "Up" a division if you think that fits your skill level more appropriately pending board approval.
-Register for the division you'd like to play in, and then email the Chico Senior Softball board at [email protected] stating your intention to play in a division above your age classification & a brief explanation so the league is aware.
+If you choose you can play "Up" a division if you think that fits your skill level more appropriately register for the division you'd like to play in.
+Once registered please email the Chico Senior Softball Board of Directors at [email protected] stating your intention to play in a division above your age classification & a brief explanation so the league is aware.
 The CSS Board of Directors will follow-up with you should they have any questions.

 4. Can I play in more than 1 division?
 Yes, you can play in your division, based on your age, and any division that has a lower/younger age classification.
 You cannot play in a older classified division if you are playing in more than 1 division.

 5. When can I register to play in the Chico Senior Softball league?
 Go to the Chico Senior Softball Registration page, http://www.chicoseniorsoftball.com/registration .
 If the next season is there click on the "View Details" link to see when registration will become available.
-We typically try to have the registration process in place by Nov/Dec each year for the upcoming season.
+We typically try to have the registration process in place by Dec/Jan for the upcoming season.
 Additionally, for each division the "View Details" link has more useful information, including the registration Due Date, which varies between divisions.